You may not realize the stress you are under, which is why you need scenic landscapes for visual stress relief!

 What are you stressed about?

-(What did surprise me about the article is how much stresses from Covid have impacted children and teens.
+(What did surprise me about the article is how much stress from c-flu has impacted children and teens.
 Read the article here.)

 The Effects of Stress: Short-Term and Long-Term